wiremind/super-bowl/docs/examples/messages.md

 # Messages <Badge text="example"/>

-This example create a function to approximates PI in ``steps`` iterations.
+This example creates a function to approximates PI in ``steps`` iterations using [leibniz formula](https://en.wikipedia.org/wiki/Leibniz_formula_for_%CF%80).
-It is shown how to update the progress, as well as add middlewares to cancel and save the state.
+It is shown how to update the progress, as well as add middlewares to cancel and save the current state of the task.

 <CImage src="example_message.png" caption="Result Example tab /messages" zoom="true"></CImage>